Every dog is different. There are small dogs, big dogs, active dogs, dogs with sensitive stomachs, and dogs with dietary sensitivities.

 Your Dog’s Breed

 What kind of dog do you have?
 A Bulldog?
 Or maybe a Border Collie?
 Your dog’s breed is one factor you might want to consider when choosing a dog food.
 A very active breed, like the Border Collie, will use more energy than a less active breed, like the Bulldog.
-Therefore, the Border Collie will require more calories, and his nutritional needs will be specific to his active lifestyle.
+Therefore, the Border Collie will require more calories, and a dog’s nutritional needs will be specific to his active lifestyle.

 Your Dog’s Size